Maxentr/pomodoro-bot/README.md

-# Pomodoro Discord Bot
+# Pomodoro Bot

 A simple Discord bot that allows you to use the Pomodoro technique in your Discord server.

 ## Features

-- Start a Pomodoro session
+- Start a Pomodoro session with a specified type and number of sessions
-- Pause a Pomodoro session
+- Pause the Pomodoro session
-- Resume a Pomodoro session
+- Resume the Pomodoro session
-- Stop a Pomodoro session
+- Stop the Pomodoro session
-- Set a custom Pomodoro session length
-- Restart a Pomodoro session
+- Restart the Pomodoro session

 ## Commands